 If you have a spare room and you’re not quite sure what to do with it, you’ve come to the right place.
 Your spare room can be a great place for guests to stay over, or even somewhere your kids can spend time with their friends.
+SHABBY CHIC FURNITURE is a great place to start if you are looking for somewhere that offers affordable yet great quality furniture.
 Here are some ideas for styling your spare room that you’ll love!

 Brighten It Up

 A spare room doesn’t have to be boring just because you’re not in there all the time!
 You might not want to spend as much money on it as you have on the rest of the house, but you can still give it a little personality.
 Neon accents can look great on bedding or on the wall, but don’t use too many as they can be too stimulating and keep your guests awake.
 They stand out well against a neutral decor, so you can still give the room a serene, peaceful look as well as personality.